FelipeDiasD/app-pokedex/README.md

 # app-pokedex
-## Um app de pokedex feito com React Native / JavaScript + API PokéAPI
+## A pokedex app made with React Native / JavaScript + API PokéAPI

-- Disclaimer: O app se encontra em estado de produção a medida que aprendo sobre desenvolvimento mobile em react native
+- Disclaimer: working on this application as i learn about react native

-* Tela principal:✅
+* Main screen:✅
-* Tela Inicial:🛠
+* Details screen:🛠
-* Chamando e interagindo com a API:✅
+* API interaction:✅
-* Adicionar mais informações da API: 🛠
+* Extract more info from API: 🛠
-* Finalização: 🛠
+* Final touchs: 🛠